monsoonmaelstrom/book2/book2.md

 “What was it you told Gavin before?
 Winning is winning and dead is dead?”

-“Fuck off and go talk to Amelia, Liam.”
+“Piss off and go talk to Amelia, Liam.”
 I tell him.
 “And bring Alex a uniform when you come back.
 Please.”

 I hear the door open and close, then Alex asks again, “What happened.”